-Please note, CCG is linked to Ofsted registration and can only be used for childcare that meet Ofsted's registration requirements.
+Please note, CCG is linked to Ofsted registration and can only be used for childcare that meets Ofsted's registration requirements.

-- A childcare provider cannot continue to claim CCG once they lose their Ofsted registration and must notify the third party immediately in the event of the suspension or termination of their Ofsted registration. - A childcare provider cannot register with Ofsted for online education or tuition services as a childcare provider must look after children in person.
+- A childcare provider cannot continue to claim CCG once they lose their Ofsted registration and must notify SFW immediately in the event of the suspension or termination of their Ofsted registration. - A childcare provider cannot register with Ofsted for online education or tuition services as a childcare provider must look after children in person.